Zedelghem/pystatic/README.md

 **index_template** gives the path to the template file for the index page (with posts list).

 **post_template** gives the path to the template file for the individual post page.

+**css_and_assets_path** sets the path for the folder holding css/, assets/ and lib/ folder.
+Note that changing this does not change the path for template files.
+You need to set them separately.

 **extension** sets file extension for your posts files.
 At the moment it does no really make sanse to change it.
 For now all posts are by default parsed through markdown library and thus they should be written using markdown.
 However, the parser does not care about file extension.
 Therefore if you really want (or for some strange reasons need) to store your files in .txt or any other format, you may do so.